Dynamic Universal Approximation Theory: The Basic Theory for Deep Learning-Based Computer Vision Models: The DUAT Format of CNNs and ViTs

 \subsection{The Matrix-Vector Method for Conv2D}

-In this section, we will detail how to convert 2D convolution operations into their corresponding matrix-vector forms, focusing on two scenarios: 1-O and I-O. To clearly describe the 2D convolution process, we first outline the general procedure and some basic conventions.
+In this section, we will detail how to convert 2D convolution into its corresponding matrix-vector forms, focusing on two scenarios: 1-O and I-O. To clearly describe the 2D convolution process, we first outline the general procedure and some basic conventions.
 The general process of 2D convolution involves convolving a kernel with the input data and then summing along the input channel direction (referred to as the $C_I$ direction) to obtain an element in the output.
 The convolution kernel slides along the height ($H$) and width ($W$) directions to produce the entire output feature map.
 To generate multiple feature maps, multiple sets of convolution kernels, $C_O$, are required, with each set having the same number of channels as the input channels.
 Depending on the context, $C_I$, $C_O$, $H$, and $W$ can represent either the corresponding dimension directions or the number of dimensions in those directions.
-Figures \ref{fig:Conv2D_1_O} and \ref{fig:Conv2D_I_O} illustrate the conversion process for each case, transforming them into matrix-vector representations.
+Figures \ref{fig:Conv2D_1_O} and \ref{fig:Conv2D_I_O} illustrate the conversion process for the cases of 1-O and I-O, transforming them into matrix-vector representations.

 Specifically, Figure \ref{fig:Conv2D_1_O}.\textbf{a} shows the process of 1-O Conv2D.
 Here, $\mathbf{W}_1 \cdots \mathbf{W}_O$ represent the convolution kernels, which slide across the input data along the $H$ and $W$ directions.
-For a single-channel input producing $O$ output channels, $O$ convolution kernels are each convolved with the same input $\mathbf{x}$ to produce outputs $\mathbf{y}_1 \cdots \mathbf{y}_O$.
+For a single-channel input producing $O$ channels output, $O$ convolution kernels convolve with the same input $\mathbf{x}$ to produce outputs $\mathbf{y}_1 \cdots \mathbf{y}_O$.
 Figure \ref{fig:Conv2D_1_O}.\textbf{b} provides an example of a 1-O Conv2D.
 Additionally, Figure \ref{fig:Conv2D_1_O}.\textbf{c} further converts the example given in Figure \ref{fig:Conv2D_1_O}.\textbf{b} into its corresponding matrix-vector form.
 Therefore, it is straightforward to derive the matrix-vector form of 1-O Conv2D as follows: